-4. You can now choose which of the selected ports you want the traffic to be mirrored to by choosing it from the "Destination ID" drop down (in this case, we're selecting port 4 as the mirror destination).
-Notice that the other ports automatically become sources.
+4. Select which port you want the traffic to be mirrored from by choosing it from the Destination ID drop down.
+Other ports will automatically become sources.

-1. If you unmirror the destination port, the entire mirror session is torn down.
+- If you unmirror the destination port, the entire mirror session is torn down.